apmath/apmath.github.io/z_page1.markdown

 permalink: /courses/
 ---

 Below find a general description for each course and related resources.
-Over the years I've also taught or tutored lower level courses such as Geometry, Algebra, Precalculus, Probability, and independent studies in advanced mathematics (Abstract Mathematics, Linear Algebra, Differential Equations, and Number Theory.)
+I've also taught or tutored lower level courses such as Geometry, Algebra, Precalculus, Probability, and offered independent studies in college level mathematics (Abstract Mathematics, Linear Algebra, Differential Equations, and Number Theory.)

 # ap calculus (2005 - present)